tombetthauser/watercolor-basics/README.md

 * clean them with paper towels and water occaisionally
 * add details / color after all this if desired
 * erase dried paint by re-wetting / using blotter paper
+* spend as much time looking at your subject as you do looking at your painting